-Why do families choose Paul Cuffee School?
+Why choose Paul Cuffee School?

 Who can attend Paul Cuffee School?